ugliara-fellipe/weblog.staticgen/.github/README.md

 Static Weblog Generator makes the Html files of a weblog site from files written with a markup language.
-The generated files contain only Html and CSS code, they are Javascript free and not require any server side dependencies.
-This project depends on the C11 standard library, Toolbelt library, and Language library.
+The generated files contain only Html and CSS code, they are JavaScript free and not require any server side dependencies.
+This project depends on the C11 standard library, toolbelt library, and language library.

 ## Build and Format